Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

 Sirer relies on a probabilistic argument by
-[Nakamoto in his original bitcoin whitepaper][Nakamoto-bitcoin] that the more blocks that follow a particular block in the chain, the lower the probability that the Bitcoin miner will revise that block.
+[Nakamoto in his original bitcoin whitepaper][Nakamoto-bitcoin] that the more blocks that follow a particular block in the chain, the lower the probability that the Bitcoin network will revise that block (choose a longer fork that invalidates that particular block).
 But these probabilistic arguments are _all_ made with the assumption that network partitions are short-lived.
 And this assumption is [not borne out by real-world experience][Aphyr]: